sudeepta14/LeetCode-Algorithms/README.md

-# This repository is all solutions for LeetCode done in Java
+# This repository is for Java algorithms for LeetCode